Atelier: French. noun. ate·lier (a-təl-ˈyā): workshop; an artist’s or designer’s studio.

 This book series in anthropology takes a ground-up approach to the acquisition and publication of new ethnographic works.
 The aim is to set the conditions for collaboration at each stage of a book’s development, from the earliest draft through publication.
 Rather than considering only those manuscripts in their finished state, this series sets out to curate a cohort of scholars committed to the idea that ethnographic writing is itself a form of intellectual work.

-3-5 finalists will be selected and notified by August 1.
-The selection process will be based on the ability to present provocative ethnographic material which advances a clear argument, demonstrates analytical rigor, and conveys thematic urgency.
+Three to five finalists will be selected and notified by August 1.
+The selection process will be based on the ability to present provocative ethnographic material that advances a clear argument, demonstrates analytical rigor, and conveys thematic urgency.

-Kevin Lewis O’Neill is a Professor at the University of Toronto.
+Kevin Lewis O’Neill is Professor and Director of the Centre for Diaspora & Transnational Studies at the University of Toronto.

-Kate Marshall is an editor at the University of California Press.
+Kate Marshall is the anthropology editor at University of California Press.

 Anthony W. Fontes, American University